-Winders is serving the second year of her two-year term as faculty representative for the 2020-21 academic year.
-She participates, ex officio, on the Board of Trustees’ Academic Affairs Committee, and reports to the board at its Executive Committee and full board meetings.
+Brown is serving the first year of her two-year term as faculty representative during the 2021-22 academic year.
+She participates, ex officio, on the Board of Trustees’ Academic Affairs Committee, and reports to the board at Executive Committee and full board meetings.
+Photo by Peter Bennetts